 About the Project

-The slope has been sliding and failing over time.
-Black tarps are in place to protect the slope from erosion and damage from rain events.
+The slope had been sliding and failing over time.
+Black tarps were put into place to protect the slope from erosion and damage from rain events.

-Crews will remove the tarps and then clear loose rock and soil from the slope.
+Crews removed the tarps and then cleared loose rock and soil from the slope.

-The slope will be stabilized using shotcrete, an application method where a four-inch layer of concrete is sprayed onto the slope, matching its contours.
-Before the concrete is applied, crews will install metal bars across the slope to tie the concrete to the slope.
+The slope was stabilized using shotcrete, an application method where a four-inch layer of concrete is sprayed onto the slope, matching its contours.
+Before the concrete was applied, crews installed metal bars across the slope to tie the concrete to the slope.